 Basic statistical concepts: employment, unemployment and activity in Labour Force Surveys

 While data from LFS make international comparisons easier compared to a mixture of survey and registration data, there are some differences across countries in coverage, survey timing, etc, that may affect international comparisons of labour market outcomes.
-In this context, harmonised unemployment rates for 27 OECD countries are presented in the Statistical Annex (Table A) of our annual flagship publication, the OECD Employment Outlook.
+In this context, harmonised unemployment rates are presented in the Statistical Annex (Table A) of our annual flagship publication, the OECD Employment Outlook.